vorni22/operating-systems/chapters/compute/copy-on-write/guides/fork-faults/README.md

 It will show you the number of minor and major page faults performed by the `fork_faults` process and its child.

-To better understand minor and major page faults, go through the [Minor and Major Page Faults](tasks/page-faults.md) exercise in Arena.

 [Quiz 1](../tasks/questions/parent-faults-before-fork.md)

 Note that after `fork()`-ing, there is a second row in the output of `ps`.